mpxx1/pilot_os/README.md

 # Pilot OS

-simple os kernel in Rust
+Simple OS kernel in Rust

-for educational purposes
+For educational purposes only